Reality Check: What would 'no Brexit deal' look like?

 The White Paper promises to minimise disruption for business and travellers - but to give some idea of the scale of the challenge, HMRC estimates that about 130,000 businesses that export to the EU would be dealing with customs for the first time.

-'No deal' is not the government's preferred option; and the detail in the customs paper in particular hints at how disruptive it could be.
-The border between Northern Ireland and the Republic of Ireland would, in particular, be a huge concern.
+'No deal' is not the government's preferred option; and the detail in the customs paper hints at how disruptive it could be.
+The border between Northern Ireland and the Republic of Ireland would, in particular, be a huge concern, with serious ramifications for the Northern Ireland peace process.

 Regulations: With no deal of any kind in place, the UK would suddenly cease to be a member of dozens of regulatory agencies that govern many aspects of daily life.

 In time, it would need to replace all of them with agencies of its own.
-Thousands of new employees would need to be recruited and trained - a process which should have already started if there were to be any chance of it being completed on time.
+Thousands of new employees would need to be recruited and trained - a process which should have already started if there were to be any chance of it being completed before Brexit.

 EU bodies that regulate the aviation industry and the pharmaceutical industry are often cited as prime examples.
 One of the main concerns associated with a 'cliff edge' Brexit is that there would be no time to put new measures in place, even if plenty of contingency planning had been done.